skiano/predication/README.md

 ### Registering your own predicates

-If you want to add support for your own predicates it looks like this
+If you want to add support for your own predicates, you can use `registerPredicate`.
+The following would add a predicate that returns true when a value has a given root, for example a square root...

 ```javascript
 import { registerPredicate } from 'predication'